The Fellowship provides funding for:

 - Fellows must agree to have winning proposals and final reports shared publicly.

-Applications are reviewed and awarded biannually in October and March.
+Applications are reviewed and awarded biannually in fall and spring with a deadline of October 15 and March 15.
 The application process includes:

 - A brief description of the proposed project activity.